MarcoOquendoC/Morse-Decoder/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project...
+If you like this project please give it a ⭐️!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

 I would like to thank [Microverse](www.microverse.org) team.
 - Special Thanks to everyone who will get time to check this code and suggest any [issues](https://github.com/MarcoOquendoC/Morse-Decoder/issues)